-How to Get More Customers as a Contractor (10 Proven Methods)
+How to Get More Customers as a Contractor: Local Leads, Reviews and Follow-Up

 Most contractors get their first customers through word of mouth.
-That works until it doesn't.
-Here are 10 methods that actually work in 2026.
+That works until it does not create enough predictable work.
+Use the methods below to build a repeatable local lead and follow-up system.

 1. Google Business Profile (free, high impact)